sebastianchavezz/deployment/README.md

 ## Description

-Create and deploy a web application on heroku using Flask that displays and visualize some insides about a scraped json file.
+Create and deploy a web application on heroku using Flask that displays and visualize some insides.
+The data was provided as a json file.
+For this challenge we needed to make a sql database and read from it.

 ## Mission Objectives